 Beginning Fall 2016, Resident Students must be enrolled in a minimum of 15 hours with 9 of those hours being traditional on campus classes.

-Assignments for new resident students not in the residence halls for the Spring 2016 semester will be assigned a room for the fall semester in June 2016.
+Assignments for new resident students not in the residence halls for the Spring 2016 semester will be assigned a room for the fall semester and assignment letters have been mailed.